drgnfrts/ura-llm-search/data/DC-cleaned-md/Residential/Flats-Condominiums/Balconies-PES-PRT.md

 _Balcony Perimeter Opening_

-The portions of a balcony that face a parapet wall (e.g., a wall between the balconies of two adjoining units) not exceeding 1.3m in height are considered “open”.
+The portions of a balcony that face a parapet wall (e.g., a wall between the balconies of two adjoining units) not exceeding 1.3m in height are considered "open".

 The QP shall show the computation of perimeter opening for the proposed balconies on the floor plans.